theidari/python-challenge/README.md

 | 6|The greatest decrease in profits |  |

 ### ii.
 Methods and Software
-The analyses were performed using the [Financial Analysis](https://github.com/theidari/VBA-challenge/blob/main/Multiple_year_stock_data.xlsm) and [Election Results](https://github.com/theidari/VBA-challenge/blob/main/Multiple_year_stock_data.xlsm) dataset.
+The analyses were performed using the [Financial Analysis](https://github.com/theidari/python-challenge/blob/main/PyBank/Resources/budget_data.csv) and [Election Results](https://github.com/theidari/python-challenge/blob/main/PyPoll/Resources/election_data.csv) dataset.
 Following Software and programming language were used in this project:

    - python
-   - Vs
+   - VS

 ## 2. Code